 The need for this type of training and support is huge in New Brunswick, where the number of farms has decreased by 90 percent since 1950 (Everybody Eats, NB Food Security Action Network) and only 8 percent of all vegetables purchased are now grown in-province (Local Food and Beverages Strategy, Government of New Brunswick).
 The troubling state of province’s agricultural landscape inspired the New Brunswick Community Harvest Gardens to undertake a feasibility study for a new training farm, right inside Fredericton’s city limits.

-The feasibility study proved that there was a will and a demand for a RFC program in Fredericton, and an site for the teaching farm was selected.
+The feasibility study proved that there was a will and a demand for an RFC program in Fredericton, and a site for the teaching farm was selected.
 Once a 500-acre farm, the former Upper Hayes Farm has a history of dairy production, homesteading, and collie raising.
 Severed and fallow for several years, the property was suggested as a potential site for a new teaching farm that could address growing demand for a RFC program in the region.
 The land remains in the original family, which has expressed a desire to maintain it as a farm that benefits the community.

 A small team of passionate and motivated individuals worked to prepare the land, build the curriculum, and recruit a pilot cohort of students throughout 2017.
-In early 2018, the New Brunswick Community Harvest Gardens launched a crowdfunding to campaign to raise the develop the curriculum and purchase essential infrastructure and equipment.
+In early 2018, the New Brunswick Community Harvest Gardens launched a crowdfunding campaign to raise the develop the curriculum and purchase essential infrastructure and equipment.
 The group received an outpouring of support from the community, surpassing its fundraising goal of $30,000.

 The pilot program launched in the spring with a cohort of six future farmers.
 “As a first-year farm, every day was a milestone.
 Each new row planted, each lesson understood, each new face involved in the farm, and each carrot pulled was an achievement,” exclaimed Clare May, Outreach Coordinator for the project.